 Sticky toffee pudding is a British dessert made of a moist date based sponge cake covered with toffee sauce.
 Served with vanilla ice-cream, custard, toffee sauce and also double cream.

-I first made Sticky toffee pudding last Christmas when I hosted my girlfriends at home.
+I first made Sticky toffee pudding last Christmas when I hosted my girlfriends at my house for a girl’s night in sleepover .
 Since then I’ve made it a few more times and of course had to make it again before I travel for Christmas.
 Anyways enough chit chats …let’s bake

 Sticky Toffee Pudding